csalazar/lorito/README.md

 and its dashboard at `http://localhost:4000/_lorito`.

 To add a user, follow this steps:
-1. Enter into the container with `docker-compose exec app /bin/bash`
+1. Enter into the container with `docker-compose exec elixir /bin/bash`
+2. Run the database migrations with `./bin/migrate`
-2. Then, enter IEX with `./bin/lorito remote`
+3. Then, enter IEX with `./bin/lorito remote`
-3. Add your user with `Lorito.Release.add_user("email@domain.tld")`
+4. Add your user with `Lorito.Release.add_user("email@domain.tld")`

 ### Using docker-compose with a postgres container